Utah Administrative Code

 (1) The purpose of this rule is to prohibit intentional delay, neglect or refusal by insurers, through their agents, to record or deliver for recording documentation necessary to support policy insuring provisions, resulting in the false appearance of unmarketability, in the record only, of property which would otherwise be marketable.
 This practice is deemed to be an unfair or deceptive act or practice detrimental to free competition in the business of insurance and injurious to the public.

-(2) This rule applies to all title insurers and producers.
+(2) This rule applies to all title insurers, agency title insurance producers and individual title insurance producers.

 For the purpose of this rule, the Commission adopts the definitions as particularly set forth in Section 31A-1-301 and in addition the following:

 A. "Document" means any instrument in writing relating to real property described in any title insurance policy, contract or commitment, and reasonably required for the support of the insuring provisions.

 B. "Record" means to cause to be delivered to the county recorder, or other public official as may be appropriate, any document in the possession or control of any title insurance company or title insurance agent for which a request to record has been made by an insured party, title insurance company or title insurance agent.